-An emergency, such as a pandemic, that potentially affects the whole of society requires national coordination and decision-making.
+An emergency, such as a pandemic, that potentially affects the whole of society requires national co-ordination and decision-making.
+New Zealand has not experienced a truly national emergency in recent history - a moderate to severe pandemic would be an exceptional emergency situation.
 Actions will need to be taken to protect and reduce the impact of the emergency on New Zealand as a whole.
 In such an event, strategic decisions will be made centrally through established processes and systems.

-Recent overseas disasters (for example, the tsunami in south-east Asia in December 2004, Hurricane Katrina in August 2005, the earthquake in the Sichuan province of China in 2008, the first wave of influenza A (H1N1) 2009 and the tsunami in Samoa in 2009) and local emergencies (for example, the Canterbury earthquakes 2010/11, Kaikoura Earthquakes 2016 and Port Hills Fire 2017) have demonstrated the need for effective coordination, cooperation and leadership in managing a response.
-This section outlines current organisational arrangements to ensure coordination, cooperation and leadership are realised in a pandemic emergency.
+Recent overseas disasters (for example, the tsunami in south-east Asia in December 2004, Hurricane Katrina in August 2005, the earthquake in the Sichuan province of China in 2008, the first wave of influenza A (H1N1) 2009 and the tsunami in Samoa in 2009) have demonstrated the need for effective co-ordination, co-operation and leadership in managing a response.
+This section outlines current organisational arrangements to ensure co-ordination, co-operation and leadership are realised in a pandemic emergency.
 Figure 3 summarises these arrangements.